vrona/FHE.Chess/README.md

 <br>

 ## Acknowledgement
-**This repo contains large files: training dataset, mlir docs, keys and keys evaluations.
-All repo is about 8 Go.**
+**This repo contains large files: training dataset, mlir docs, keys and keys evaluations.**<br>
+**Repo is about 4 Go.
+Real repo is 8 Go, with private and public keys for FHE**
 -   FHE.Chess project answers to [Zama.ai](https://www.zama.ai)'s bounty and shows how to use Zama's [Concrete-ML](https://docs.zama.ai/concrete-ml/) open-source library,
 -   AI plays as "white" only,
 -   The FHE.Chess app can be run under 3 modes: